 More importantly, do you really need to open with a sentence adverb such as Importantly, Interestingly, Strikingly, Happily, or even Boringly?
 Why spoon-feed your audience?
 Show them instead!

-You’re going to need to do the heavy lifting by Showing and not Telling – adverbs are notorious Telling words, and in general are not our friends.
+Do the heavy lifting by Showing and not Telling – adverbs are notorious Telling words, and in general are not our friends.

 We authors need to give ourselves a bit more credit and use our intuition sometimes.
 Just because the rules allow it doesn’t mean you have to do it.
 And conversely, just because it’s forbidden by the grammar police doesn’t mean you can’t occasionally bend or break the rules.
 Heck, you might even find a pundit or two who actually agrees with you!